 1) the demonstrated actual needs of one party to maintain their basic standards living, and the demonstrated ability of the other party to pay, including their income and liabilities; 2) the length duration of the marriage or civil partnership; 3) how old each party is, as well as their health, both emotionally, mentally and physically; 4) The standard of living that was established during the relationship, including whether the couple can maintain this standard even after separation; 5) the ‘marketability’ of each party, such as their earning capacity, their education levels, additional training they’ve received, and ultimately how employable each party is; 6)If a party has been absent from the job market, and they are seeking maintenance, the court looks at how big of a time gap on their resume they have; 7) which parent has the primary custodial responsibilities for any children; 8) If one party wants to get back to work, the court will consider the time and cost that it will take for that party to get trained or educated to a level that will ensure appropriate employment, as well as the prospect of any future capital assets and income; 9) Contributions to the marriage – both financial and non-financial, including homemaking, raising children, and any disruption to careers or the education of the party; 10) property that is distributed upon dissolution of the marriage, including any payouts from current income, as long as the consideration is just and reasonable; 11) if there are investments and income derived from that available to parties stemming from assets they hold, the court will consider this; 12) tax consequences of any alimony award, including describing the alimony (or parts of it) as a non-taxable payment; 13) any amounts of temporary support paid, including the length paid and the amount; 14) and finally the catchall provision - any other factor the Court finds relevant.

-If you have questions about alimony in NJ, call today for a free comprehensive in office consultation.
+If you have questions about alimony in NJ, call today for a free initial consultation.